 The ICSE Class 8 Syllabus of Geography brings the influence of Geographical phenomena in terms of changes in temperature, climate and weather, availability of resources and material etc. as well as their impact on our daily lives.
 Here, we have provided the detailed ICSE Class 8 Geography Syllabus which contains the core concepts, themes, learning outcomes, suggested transitional processes and suggested learning resources.
-Interesting teaching methods have also been mentioned in the syllabus to help students grow as responsible citizens in a secular democracy.
+Interesting teaching methods have also been mentioned in the ICSE Syllabus to help students grow as responsible citizens in a secular democracy.
 So, go through the ICSE Class 8 Geography Syllabus and download it in pdf, for future reference.

 Students can have a look at the core concepts of the Geography syllabus below.
 The subtopics under these topics have been mentioned in detail in the pdf above.

 - Interpret contours on the sheet (height, shape).

 - Types of slopes (steep, gentle).

 - Hills, Plateaus, Ridges (gap, saddle, col, pass).

 - Overpopulation and under population: meaning with examples of countries from the world.

 - Impact of overpopulation and under population on the society.